earthcubeprojects-chords/chords/config.md

 * Change the <em>short name, name, units, the minimum and maximum for plotting, the measured property and general measurement category </em> to match what your Instrument will be measuring.

-**Note:** The short name you choose will be used in the URLs for entering data points.
+**Note:** This will be more fully described later, but the short name you choose will be used in the URLs for entering data points.
 Make sure that they make sense for later use.
 (e.g. use a short name like **temp** for temperature): http://localhost:8080/measurements/url_create?instrument_id=2&temp=202.0&bv=209.5&uv=218.3&aq=231.9&at=2017-02-15T23:16:21.988Z&key=key&test)